shah-zeb-naveed/data-structures-and-algorithms/README.md

 |
  | Both time and space become O(v^2) if adjacency matrix is used instead of adj. list. |
  | **To summarize for trees where height is less than max width, DFS uses less space asymptotically.
 For trees where max width is less than height BFS uses less space asymptotically.** |

-**Time and Space Complexity:**
-  - When things are constant, the big O is constant e.g. if we know properties of an object are 4, then looping over its properties will not be O(p) but O(1)
-  - Always drop constants O(n)
-  - With two lists, with binary search, the time complexity becomes L1log(L2) instead of L1 + L2.
-Let's say, L2 is few orders of magnitude bigger than L1, like L1=5 and L2 = 1024.
-L1log(L2) = 5log(1024) = 50, whereas L1 + L2 = 5 + 1024 = 1029, so it does make a difference.
-    - If L1 and L2 sizes are different, then L1logL2 is less than L1 + L2
-      - If A = B = 6:
-        - A + B = 12
-        - In base 2, 6 log 6 = 6  2.58 > 12
-      - If A = B = 1024:
-        - A + B = 2048
-        - A log B = 1024  10 = 10,024
-      - If A = 5, B = 1024:
-        - A + B = 1029
-        - A log B = 5 10 = 5

 **Matrix:**
   - **Number of diagonals in a matrix are (ROWS + COLS - 1)**
   - In matrices, for time complexity, we may not be allowed to go back to the parent cell so branches might actually be branches minus 1.